oss/calendarmod/README.md

 **calendarmod** is a Go Package designed to facilitate Google Calendar services for Rutgers University.
 This module includes the following core functionality:

 1. Authenticate Client for Google API using a service account
-2. Subscirbe user to a dynamic Google calendar
+2. Subscribe/unsubscribe user to a dynamic Google calendar
-3. Subscirbe a group of users to a dynamic Google calendar
+3. Subscribe/unsubscribe a group of users to a dynamic Google calendar

 ### Version Update